jakestanley/jacodemon/Roadmap.md

 - Add FINISHED to auto-records output file rename
 - Option to delete recording instead of saving

+# Done
+- Replay buffer naming

 # Bugs
+- If you quit during saving the replay buffer, then the replay buffer does not get renamed

 None that I know of at the moment yay